Fishing Regulations and Seasonal Closures in the Gulf of America

-Commercial and recreational seasonal closures and current status of federally managed Gulf of Mexico species.
+Commercial and recreational seasonal closures and current status of federally managed Gulf of America* (formerly Gulf of Mexico) species.
 Species not listed do not currently have seasonal closures or quotas.

-NOAA Sustainable Fisheries Division Gulf of Mexico Branch, together with the Gulf of Mexico Fishery Management Council, manages fisheries in federal waters of the Gulf of Mexico.
-Federal waters begin where state waters end and extend 200 miles into the Gulf of Mexico.
+NOAA Fisheries, together with the Gulf Council, manages fisheries in federal waters of the Gulf of America.
+Federal waters begin where state waters end and extends to 200 miles out.

 NOTE: States may regulate vessels registered in that state and fishing in federal waters for species that do not have applicable federal regulations, or for which management has been delegated to the state.